snovvcrash/usbrip/README.md

 :alien: **Note**: when using `-s` option during installation, make sure that system logs do contain at least one *external* USB device entry.
 It is a necessary condition for usbrip to successfully create the list of trusted devices (and as a result, successfully create the violations storage).

-After the installation completes, feel free to remove the usbrip folder.
+After the installation completes, feel free to remove the `~/usbrip` folder.

 ### Paths